 We should always check the quality of the extrapolation using the approximate errors.
-The approximate errors of the maximum of the largest principal stress are computed as that is
+The approximate errors of the maximum of the largest principal stress are computed as

 '''

-91 Ea = diff(sol)
+Ea = diff(sol)

+that is

+7.4

+5.7]

 '''

 If the approximate errors indeed depend on the element size through a power relationship then there is a way of presenting the data graphically to confirm this.
 Take the absolute value of (6.17) and write